 How can you use it for project budgeting?

-You should start by creating a new board within your workspace.
+You should start by creating a new board within your space.
 It represents a virtual space where you can organize your project.

-To do so, navigate to the workspace menu at the top left corner, click +Add, and select New Board.
+To do so, navigate to the space menu at the top left corner, click +Add, and select New Board.

 Then, you should adjust the newly created board to suit your needs.